queue-miscreant/chatango-client/README.md

 * Reorganized client.py into its own package (i.e, client/)
 	* Improves readability, but cross imports seem... strange.
 * Instead of mainOverlay.display calculating from selector position, three variables are used to track selection
-	* Less same time-complexity, half the iterations
+	* Same time complexity, half the iterations
 * Moved link opening under client/, and builtins in chatango.py to the new file
 * I honestly don't know if this should constitute its own version number, but okay